-[Contains a pile of dead fridges and SPOILERS!!!]
+[Contains slushy-facials and SPOILERS!!!]

 Hankering for a little more Lea Michele in my life, I was lucky enough to find the first season of Glee (2009) for sale in my local Poundland, and promptly set about working my way through the two-part boxset.
 As I’ve said in the past, I wasn’t too impressed with the show when it debuted here in the UK, and still find it wildly inconsistent and unsatisfying as an overall viewing experience… but watching/hearing Michele sing is always immensely enjoyable, regardless of the song she’s singing, or the context in which she’s singing it.
 I also love her acting too, of course, especially when she’s playing comedy… so, weirdly, my favourite musical moment of the season is probably her over-emoting in the deliberately terrible promo video for “Run Joey Run” (ep #1.17)… or possibly the scene referenced in the title of this post, where ‘Rachel’ duets with club coach ‘Will Schuester’ (Matthew Morrison), and develops a crush on him as the song progresses, directing the full-bore intensity of her growing obsession straight into the camera lens… though, honestly, anytime Michele/Rachel starts belting away with a manic smile or anguished frown on her face, it’s a high-point for me!